timsolig/PKDProject/Diaries/Project.md

 ## 23 2021
 Started writing on the report.

+Changed approach drastically about storing the data about the game.
+Introduced a new game type.
+Changed the graphics according to this new approack.

 ## 26 feb 2021
 Version two is complete and the game now has menus and statistics.
 Every function is now commented.
 The report got a lot of work done.